 Scope of Cyber Laws in India

-Cyber laws in India cover a variety of cyber crimes which might affect individuals, organizations and the Government.
+Cyber laws in India cover a variety of cybercrimes that might affect individuals, organizations and the Government.
 Let’s discuss some crimes that may affect organizations and disrupt the economic growth of the country even with a single incident:

-Hacking and unauthorized access can be dangerous for all organizations, especially banks, hospitals, and e-commerce industry.
+Hacking and unauthorized access can be dangerous for all organizations, especially banks, hospitals, and the e-commerce industry.

 A computer virus is a common terminology in today’s world.
 A spreading computer virus in the form of multiple copies of programs can be responsible for extensive damage and destroy all crucial information on a large-scale.
 It leads to the destruction of an electronic device that cannot be repaired.

 It can spread to cover many devices thus, affecting not only an individual or one organization but a large network of companies or the government.